Monument Valley in Arizona - Best Time and 7 Tips

 The Mittens and Merrick Butt at a pink orange sunset

 Finally, the crowds thin out, and there is less traffic on the Scenic Drive.
-However, if possible, avoid weekends or go early to the main outlooks.
-October is pleasant with an average day temperature of 21°C/70°F but nights are already chilly below 10°C/50°F. November is cold with day temps slightly above 10°C/50°F, and nights are almost freezing.
+However, avoid weekends or go early to the main outlooks if possible.
+October is pleasant with an average day temperature of 21°C/70°F but nights are already chilly below 10°C/50°F. November is cold, with daytime temperatures slightly above 10°C/50°F and almost freezing nights.

 Winter (December-February)